August 8, 2023

 Being at camp makes engaging with challenges easier by allowing them to grow by venturing out of their comfort zones.

 Every parent realizes one day that they are no longer the exemplar of coolness to their children.
 This is not fun.
-When they were 4 years old, they thought we were without fault.
+When our kiddos are 4 years old, they think we were without fault.
 As they cruise into their teen years, our “coolness factor” drops regularly.
 Hopefully, their assessment of our capability bottoms out around 15-17 and they slowly begin to think that we are interesting and useful again.

 There is nothing as cool to a camper than a 19-year-old who truly cares about them.